pyrocko/qseek/docs/getting_started.md

     }
     ```

+For more details and information about the component, head over to [details of the modules](components/seismic_data.md).

 ## Starting the Search

-Once happy, start the search with
+Once happy, start the lassie CLI.

 ```sh title="Start earthquake detection"
 lassie search search.json